 If you are put out of work by a workplace injury or illness—especially when it is the result of an unsafe work environment—it can be a struggle to get by and pay living expenses.
 That’s not even mentioning the medical bills that can pile up.
 You are entitled to workers’ compensation according to California law.

-Employers and their insurance companies are naturally going to put up a fight and try to minimize your workers’ comp benefits.
+Employers and their workers’ compensation insurance companies are naturally going to put up a fight and try to minimize your benefits.
 They are going to protect their own financial interests.
 They may offer ongoing workers’ compensation coverage or a lump-sum settlement, but you need to make sure that it is enough to cover your financial needs while you are out of work.

 Types of Disabilities

-It’s important to note there are different types of workplace injuries and illnesses:
+It’s important to note there are different types of workplace disabilities:

-—Temporary Disability—A temporary disability is just as it sounds.
+Temporary Disability.
+A temporary disability is just as it sounds.
 It is a work injury or illness that prevents you from working for a certain amount of time.
 It may be weeks, months or years.
-Worker’s comp benefits should cover your living and medical expenses during the time you are out of work.
+Workers’ compensation benefits should cover your living and medical expenses during the time you are out of work.

-—Permanent Disability—A permanent disability is more serious.
+Permanent Disability.
+A permanent disability is more serious.
 It prevents you from ever being able to work the same kind of job again, whether it’s a completely debilitating injury/illness that keeps you from working at all or it’s a chronic issue that means you can’t perform the same duties you did before.
-You may need workers’ compensation benefits to cover necessary expenses for the rest of your life.
-In some cases, workers’ comp will include job retraining or educational expenses to help you find a different job you can perform.
+You may need workers’ compensation benefits to cover the necessary expenses for the rest of your life.
+In some cases, workers’ compensation will include job retraining or educational expenses to help you find a different job you can perform.
 Many permanent disability cases will end up with a lump-sum settlement, so you have to be extra sure that you are getting what you need and deserve.

-Thomas F. Martin – Orange County Workers’ Compensation Law
+Thomas F. Martin – Best Workers’ Compensation Attorney in Orange County, CA

 It’s your livelihood.
 Don’t settle for less than the best when it comes to your workers’ compensation benefits!